-I find it interesting that my 3 previous posts about Excelerol, Examining Excelerol, Experiencing Excelerol, and Experimenting With Excelerol, still get several hits per day, all these months later.
 I can see the various search terms that lead folks to them, things like “Excelerol reviews” and “is Excelerol a scam. ” People are interested in this stuff.
 I don’t have anything new to say about the product itself, I explained exactly what my experience using it was in Experiencing Excelerol.
 It didn’t work for me.
 You’re free to ignore my review and try it yourself.
-And if you have already tried it, and it worked for you, that’s great, but does not change the fact that it didn’t work for me, and trying to argue with me about it won’t change that fact.
+And if you have already tried it, and it worked for you, that’s great, but does not change the fact that it didn’t work for me.

 Now, as I said in my first post Examining Excelerol, there are many things about how this product is marketed that raise red flags for me, such as the flurry of 5-star reviews on Amazon from people who’ve never reviewed anything else on Amazon before that, and the way some of these positive reviewers seek out and attack anyone who gives a negative review.
 I’ve gotten that on Amazon, you can see this guy, Miguel Gonzales, who commented on my review with: